michaelhenkel/contrail-ooo-deployer/README.md

 - installs the undercloud
 - configures the undercloud
 - configures the overcloud
     - networking
     - nic template
+    - static ip list
+All configuration is done in three configuration files.
 After successful run of the playbook, all required templates will be generated.
 Stack deploy is not yet executed automatically.